-Lab Resources (Current at time of publication)
+Lab & Simulation Suite Resources (Current at time of publication)

 - Four portable audiometers intended for individual student practice.

-- One otoacoustic emissions system
+- Three otoacoustic emissions system.

-- One video otoscopes
+- Two video otoscopes

-- One document camera for hearing aid troubleshooting and repair service
+- One document camera for hearing aid troubleshooting and repair service.

-- One hearing aid repair workstation
+- One hearing aid repair workstation.

-- Earmold material, syringes, oto-blocks, and ear lights (three)
+- Earmold material, syringes, oto-blocks, and ear lights (three).

-- Various "consumable" supplies (ER-3A ear tips, BTE earmold tubing, batteries, etc.)
+- Various "consumable" supplies (ER-3A ear tips, BTE earmold tubing, batteries, etc).

-Lab or Psychomotor Skills for HIS Program
+Lab, Simulation or Psychomotor Skills for HIS Program

-Criteria for Lab/Psychomotor Skills
+Criteria for Lab, Simulation and Psychomotor Skills

 In order to be considered satisfactory in the performance of psychomotor skills, students must meet certain criteria.
 Some criteria are appropriate for all skills, and some are more specific to a particular skill.
 The following are criteria for all psychomotor skills: